Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineAimDoNothing.md

-# Do Nothing
+# None

-This Virtual Camera __Aim__ algorithm does not aim the Virtual Camera.
+This CmCamera __Rotation Control__ algorithm does not aim the CmCamera.
 Choose this algorithm for static shots or for animating the rotation directly with custom scripts.